Jebaitedneko/mido_G_autoporter/README.md

 #### VENDOR PARTITIONING ####
 1. Backup all your data to pc
 2. Install treble recovery
-3. Flash 1G repartition zip provided here
+3. Flash 1G repartition zip provided in tools folder.
+You'll enter an interactive mode once flashing starts.

+          Follow the next step carefully.

-4. Use the volume buttons and select the following: 1GB (1024MB) Vendor Partition FROM THE END OF DATA *DO NOT SELECT SYSTEM*
+4. Use the volume buttons and select the following:

+          1GB (1024MB) Vendor Partition

+          FROM THE END OF DATA

+          *DO NOT SELECT SYSTEM*

 5. Wipe everything except internal storage
 6. Format vendor (if it shows failed to mount)
 7. Reboot recovery